Health Care FSA

 If you need help with the claims process call Cigna at 800-Cigna24 (244-6224) available 24/7.

-Deadline to submit documentation for 2018 health care FSA expenses
+Deadline to submit documentation for 2019 healthcare FSA expenses is May 15, 2020.

-If you get close to the March 15 date and have money in your health care FSA that you don’t know what to do with, use the money to stock up on covered Over-the-counter products listed above.
+If you get close to the March 15 date and have money left in your health care FSA, use tit to stock up on covered over-the-counter products listed above.